UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

 Among England's greatest country houses, Apethorpe Palace holds a particularly important place in English history because of its ownership by, and role in, entertaining Tudor and Stuart monarchs.

 Elizabeth I once owned the building, which she had inherited from Henry VIII.
 For a period, Apethorpe was a royal palace lived in regularly by James I and Charles I.

-James so loved Apethorpe that he ordered its owner to make it more suitable for his 'princely recreation' and 'commodious entertainment', as if it was one of his own palaces.
-The resulting series of state rooms, including the King's Chamber and the impressive long gallery, is one of the most complete to survive from the Jacobean period.
+James I so loved Apethorpe that he personally contributed to its extension to make it more suitable for his 'princely recreation' and 'commodious entertainment', particularly for hunting in the nearby royal forest of Rockingham.
+The resulting series of state rooms, including the King's Bedchamber and the impressive Long Gallery, is one of the most complete to survive from the Jacobean period.

-Visitors now have a unique opportunity to discover its past and explore the grand rooms when it opens for guided tours this summer.
+Visitors now have a unique opportunity to discover its past and explore the grand rooms through guided tours in July and August.
 Tickets can be pre-booked by ringing 0370 333 1183.